DevExpress/gulp-testcafe/README.md

 # DEPREDCATED
 The TestCafe team no longer maintains the `gulp-testcafe` repository.
 If you want to take over the project, we'll be happy to hand it over.
-To contact the team, create a new GitHub issue or email support@devexpress.com.
+To contact the team, create a new GitHub issue.

 ## gulp-testcafe
 [![Build status](https://ci.appveyor.com/api/projects/status/gvjohww3gs65m36j?svg=true)](https://ci.appveyor.com/project/DevExpress/gulp-testcafe)